t413/SMS-Tools/README.md

  * If you're jailbroken: pull down `/private/var/mobile/Library/SMS/sms.db`
 - Android:
  * mmssms.db pulled from your phone: See below!
+ * bugle_db pulled from your phone: See below!
  * [SMS Backup & Restore](http://android.riteshsahu.com/apps/sms-backup-restore) to get an XML file of your messages.
 - Google Voice: **Work in progress**